theharshgupta/urap-scrape/README.md

     1. If your termninal does not recognize `pip`, try using `pip3` with the same command

 ### New York

 1. Download/Clone the repository to a local folder.
 Follow the steps here [Github Cloning Repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

-2. Enter the project folder in the termal
+2. Enter the project folder in the terminal (make sure scrape.py is in your current directory)

+3. Run `python3 scrape.py`

 # Video Demos
 ### Video - Demo - New York